 With that said, they’re also going to want to see if you have confidence in your work.
 Producers and development executives can’t write.
 They need you to make decisions that they may not have the talent to figure out from a story perspective.

-If the general meetings are with potential representation — agents and managers — this collaborative relationship is especially important as they will be the ones working directly with you as you develop your career and future projects.
+If the general meetings are with potential representation — agents and managers — this collaborative relationship is especially crucial as they will be the ones working directly with you as you develop your career and future projects.
 This is especially true with managers.

 Managers know the script market.
 They know what Hollywood is and isn’t looking for.

-A lot of screenwriters have the misconception that once they are represented, all they have to do is write whatever they want and their representation will go out and sell it.
+A lot of screenwriters have the misconception that once they are represented, all they have to do is write whatever they want, and their representation will go out and sell it.
 That’s just not how this relationship works.

 You will need to pitch potential projects to managers, and they will let you know what’s worth pursuing and what’s not.
 In the end, it’s your decision, yes.
 But if you’re not going to let your manager manage, the relationship isn’t going to last long.